-Keywords Abstract According to the classification of the nickel laterite, this paper describes mineralogy test Laterites is to reveal where valuable elements are located in the ore, in which mineralogical form.
-The purpose of the sieving test was to study if some specific particle size contains most Nickel of the valuable metals.
-Based on its chemical composition nickel laterite is classified as a limonite type and the nickel and cobalt content was 0.7 and 0.04%, respectively.
+Keywords Abstract - According to the classification of the nickel laterite, this paper describes mineralogy test Laterites is to reveal where valuable elements are located in the ore, in which mineralogical form.
+The purpose of the sieving test was to study if some specific particle size contains most Nickel a limonite type and the nickel and cobalt content was 0.7 and 0.04%, respectively.
 Mineralogy Nickel is predominantly associated with hematite and goethite.
-Based on the mineralogical analysis of the ore, it is observed that remarkable part of nickel is located EDS Line Profile in hematite.
+Based on the mineralogical analysis of the ore, it is observed that remarkable part of nickel is located EDS Line Profile Analyses in hematite.
 Therefore, nickel cannot be released from hematite lattice.
-The nickel Analyses content in the laterite was 0.7% and the cobalt content 0.04%.
+The nickel content in the laterite was 0.7% and the cobalt content 0.04%.
 The chemical composition of laterite equals with the occurrence of 38.9% iron oxides, 26.9% carbonates, 26.9% quartz, 4.8% chromite, 2.7% magnetite and 1.9% other minerals.
 EDS line profile analyses were completed on hematite/goethite ooids and there was a slight correlation in the quantities between iron and nickel in each individual ooid.
 However, iron and nickel do not always show a positive correlation.
 Nickel grade could be enriched from 0.7 wtpercent to 0.91 wtpercent; however nickel recovery was only 45%.
-45/0.